intel/optimized-cloud-recipes/README.md

 Some example of technologies that can be enabled and optimized are:

-- AI Training and Inference with Intel® Advanced Matrix Extensions (Intel® AMX)
+- OneAPI AI Training and Inference with Intel® Advanced Matrix Extensions (Intel® AMX)
 - Encryption/Decryption with Intel Quick Assist Technology (Intel QAT)
 - MySQL Open Source Database
 - PostgreSQL Open Source Database

-## The Recipes companion,  Intel® Cloud Optimization Modules
+## The OCR companion,  Intel® Cloud Optimization Modules

-The Intel® Cloud Optimization Modules for HashiCorp Terraform enable the deployment of optimized instances on public cloud providers.
+The Intel® Cloud Optimization Modules for HashiCorp Terraform enable the deployment of optimized instances on public cloud.
 The modules are available on the [Terraform Registry](https://registry.terraform.io/modules/intel).

 **The Modules can be easily integrated with these Recipes, see Usage below.**